sarkershantonu/sarkershantonu.github.io/_posts/2016/2016-10-03-allure1-junit.md

 ![issues](/images/allure/allure-tracker.jpg)

 you can see , in both issue and test cases, those tracker configured URL %s part replaced by our annotated values.

-@Parameter : In allure we can set parameters which are not exactly test data as parameter rather test configuration/environment as parameter.
+**@Parameter** : In allure we can set parameters which are not exactly test data as parameter rather test configuration/environment as parameter.
 Like , if you are testing in selenium, your browser/os parameters before starting the test can be used with this.
 And, of course with some trick, you can use this parameters in your tests.
 These parameters are shown in each test cases.

-Example :
+###Example
 ```java
 public class TestWithParameterDefaultExample extends TestingCalculator {
     @Parameter("PC OS Name")